alexkychen/assignPOP/README.md

 * [http://alexkychen.github.io/assignPOP/](http://alexkychen.github.io/assignPOP/)

 ## What's new
 Changes in ver.
+1.2.3 (2021.8.17)
+- Update assign.X - (1)Add argument 'common' to specify whether stopping the analysis when inconsistent features between data sets were found.
+(2)Add argument 'skipQ' to skip data type checking on non-genetic data.
+(3)Modify argument 'mplot' to handle membership probability plot output.

+<details>
+<summary>History</summary>

+Changes in ver.
 1.2.2 (2020.11.6)
 - Update read.Genepop and read.Structure - locus has only one allele across samples will be kept.
 Use reduce.allele to remove single-allele or low variance loci.
 - In ver.
 1.2.1, errors might be generated when running assign.MC (and other assignment test functions) due to existence of single-allele loci. (fixed in ver.
 1.2.2)

-<details>
-<summary>History</summary>

 Changes in ver.
 1.2.1 (2020.8.24)
 - Update read.Genepop to increase file reading speed (~40 times faster)